SQL injection

 In computing, SQL injection is a code injection technique used to attack data-driven applications, in which malicious SQL statements are inserted into an entry field for execution (e.g. to dump the database contents to the attacker).
 SQL injection must exploit a security vulnerability in an application's software, for example, when user input is either incorrectly filtered for string literal escape characters embedded in SQL statements or user input is not strongly typed and unexpectedly executed.
 SQL injection is mostly known as an attack vector for websites but can be used to attack any type of SQL database.

 SQL injection attacks allow attackers to spoof identity, tamper with existing data, cause repudiation issues such as voiding transactions or changing balances, allow the complete disclosure of all data on the system, destroy the data or make it otherwise unavailable, and become administrators of the database server.

-In a 2012 study, it was observed that the average web application received four attack campaigns per month, and retailers received twice as many attacks as other industries.
+Document-oriented NoSQL databases can also be affected by this security vulnerability.

+SQL injection remains a widely recognized security risk due to its potential to compromise sensitive data.
+The Open Web Application Security Project (OWASP) describes it as a vulnerability that occurs when applications construct database queries using unvalidated user input.
+Exploiting this flaw, attackers can execute unintended database commands, potentially accessing, modifying, or deleting data.
+OWASP outlines several mitigation strategies, including prepared statements, stored procedures, and input validation, to prevent user input from being misinterpreted as executable SQL code.

 History

-The first public discussions of SQL injection started appearing around 1998; for example, a 1998 article in Phrack Magazine.

-Form

-SQL injection (SQLI) was considered one of the top 10 web application vulnerabilities of 2007 and 2010 by the Open Web Application Security Project.
-In 2013, SQLI was rated the number one attack on the OWASP top ten.
-There are four main sub-classes of SQL injection: